 Fish oil is an excellent supplement for your dog's diet.
 Fish oil supports heart health and can help prevent cardiovascular disease.
 You may also notice a silkier coat, reduced itching and skin conditions.
 It can also help relieve allergies and joint pain.
 It can even help strengthen their immune system and could help dogs fight canine cancer.

 Fish oil is a good way to give your pets the omega 3 fatty acids they need.
 Depending on their general health and diet, fish oil supplements may become part of a long-term plan.
 Or, they may just provide a temporary nutritional boost to your dog’s diet.

-Another benefit of fish oil is that it helps dogs across the span of their lifetimes.
+Another benefit of fish oil for dogs is that it helps them across the span of their lifetimes.
 DHA, a component in omega-3 fatty acid, aids in the proper brain and eye development of puppies.
 DHA may also improve cognitive function in older dogs dealing with canine cognitive dysfunction.
 Research has shown that omega 3 fatty acids can help to treat canine arthritis and chronic kidney disease.

 As with anything affecting your dog’s health, talk to your veterinarian about supplementing your dog’s diet with fish oils before proceeding.

 Fish Oil For Cats